-The Core Seminar is the cornerstone of the formal curriculum within the Predoctoral Internship in Clinical & Community Psychology.
+The Core Seminar is the cornerstone of the formal curriculum within the Doctoral Internship in Clinical & Community Psychology.
 It serves as the central locus within the program for classroom based learning and fosters a sense of community among fellows as they all gather for the seminar each week for 2½ hours on Tuesday afternoons.
 The most effective educators and those most highly rated by previous students are invited to teach within this seminar.
 Fellows evaluate the seminar sessions weekly and the sessions are strengthened from year to year as part of a continuous quality improvement initiative.

 Approximately half of this seminar focuses on clinical topics related to assessment, diagnosis, prevention, and intervention.
 These seminar sessions cover the following: